 We are dedicated to improving our newsroom, in part by better reflecting the people we cover.
 (Here is a breakdown of our staff.)
 We are committed to diversity and building an inclusive environment for people of all backgrounds and ages.
 And we are taking steps to meet that commitment.
 We especially encourage members of traditionally underrepresented communities to apply, including women, people of color, LGBTQ people and people with disabilities.

 If all of this sounds exciting to you, you can apply using this form.
 The deadline for applications is 11:59 p.m.
-PST on Sunday, Nov.
-1.
+Eastern on Sunday, Dec.
+13.

-This job is temporary, for one year, and includes benefits.
+This job is full time and includes benefits.
 We’d prefer for this job to be based in New York, but we are willing to consider strong remote candidates.
 Applicants must be eligible to work in the U.S. Questions?
-Send them to firstname.lastname@example.org.
+Send them to email@example.com.
 No phone calls, please.